faizul726/faizul726.github.io/matject-src/docs/guide-for-beginners.md

 ![alt text](image-57.png)

-Here, I wrote 6 and pressing enter will pick 6th subpack from the list named rounded_clouds
+Here, I wrote 6, and pressing enter will pick the 6th subpack from the list named rounded_clouds

 ::: details What is subpack?
 It's like settings for the shader.
 Many shaders come with options like these.

 ::: details Keep in mind...
-You also have to select the same subpack from resource packs settings later to make sure the shader works as expected.
+You also have to select the same subpack from resource pack settings later to make sure the shader works as expected.
-The names shown in the list and in resource packs settings may not be the same always.
-In that case, you can check manifest.json inside the provided file to get an idea of what each in the list do.
+The names shown in the list and in resource pack settings may not always be the same.
+In that case, you can check manifest.json inside the provided file to get an idea of what each in the list does.

 ![alt text](image-40.png)
 ![alt text](image-41.png)

 &nbsp;

-You can also write `/skip` and press **[ENTER]** and it will skip the subpack part
+You can also write `/skip` and press **[ENTER]**. and it will skip the subpack part.
-(only if you know what you're doing + it may cause shader to not work as expected.)
+(only if you know what you're doing + it may cause the shader to not work as expected.)
 :::

 <br><br>